axibase/atsd/api/network/README.md

 * Multiple data points for the same entity, metric, and tags have the same timestamp in which case commands are duplicates and some of them are dropped.
 This situation can occur if multiple commands for the same series are sent without a timestamp.
 * Data is sent using the UDP protocol and the client UDP buffer or the server UDP buffer overflows.
 * Value is below **Min Value** or above **Max Value** limit specified for the metric and the **Invalid Value Action** is set to `DISCARD`.
-* Last command in a multi-line UDP packed does not terminate with line feed symbol.
+* Last command in a multi-line UDP packed does not end with line feed symbol.

 To review dropped commands, `open command*.log` files in ATSD.